Photography Workshops at Penland

 View Camera Workshop

 The view camera may seem daunting, but it is easily mastered.
 Its contemplative, methodical approach rewards users with photographs of the highest quality.
 We’ll learn to use the large-format camera, control focus and perspective, develop sheet film using a simplified zone system, make darkroom enlargements, and scan negatives for digital printing.
 This workshop is best for those comfortable with the rudiments of traditional black-and-white photography—exposure, film development, and printing—but it is open to all levels.
-Students may use a Penland camera or bring their own.
-Code 02P
+Students may use one of Penland’s large-format cameras or bring their own.

-Distinguished professor of photography at University of New Mexico; named Honored Educator by Society for Photographic Education; collections: Museum of Modern Art (NYC), Museum of Fine Arts Boston; six of his textbooks are in wide use.
+Distinguished professor of photography at University of New Mexico; named Honored Educator by Society for Photographic Education; collections: Museum of Modern Art (NYC), Museum of Fine Arts Boston, Los Angeles County Museum of Art, National Gallery of American Art (DC); six of his textbooks are in wide use including A User’s Guide to the View Camera.

 Photo Summer Session 5